ross-spencer/brainscape-digital-preservation/README.md

-# preservation
+# Digital Preservation Brainscape

-preservation work
+A set of flash cards to introduce new folks to digital preservation concepts.
+The decks are open source for all contributions to improve learning and understanding.

 ## How to contribute

 * Use the cards!
 * Share the resource!
 * Check out the project see what you can do
-* Open an issue, for the above, or if you spot one
+* Open an issue, or if you spot one
+* Help me to reduce jargon and improve clarity
 * Clone, and send a [pull request](https://gist.github.com/ross-spencer/9c5c1f59212638c7c891d393087db6d1)
 * Suggest topics and contribute content
-* Help me fix this up to be something useable for my colleauges, and for the community
+* Help me fix this up to be something useable for for the community

 ### Download the apps